Street parties

-If your street party is taking place on the road or public highway you will need to apply for a Temporary Road Closure Notice.
-It's free and once granted will allow you to close the road to passing traffic for the duration of your event, you need to give at least 6 weeks' notice.
+If you are the organiser of an event taking place on the road or public highway you will need to apply for a Temporary Road Closure Notice.
+It is free to apply and if approved will allow you to close the road to passing traffic for the duration of your event.
+You need to give at least twelve weeks' notice.

 If the event is in a cul-de-sac or no through road a road closed sign should be displayed.